aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> Later, when the package is ready, you could publish it to, say the principal Tatin server on `https://tatin.dev`, and delete it from your local Registry.
 A>
-A> The fact that Registries with a priority of `0` or less are ignored by Tatin when it comes to scanning Registries allows you to include a Registry like `https://test.tatin.dev` in your user settings.
+A> The fact that Registries with a priority of `0` are not scanned by Tatin allows you to include a Registry like `https://test.tatin.dev` in your user settings.
 You don't really want that Registry to participate in a scan, but that way you can still execute commands like `]tatin.ListPackages` etc on it.

 You may even omit the group name, although this would fail in case the name ("MarkAPL") is used in more than one group.